 In addition to food relief, we are funding three schools in the region: an all-girls school in Harsham Camp north of Erbil, the Um Al Noor Kindergarten in Erbil, and a school for children with special educational needs in Kirkuk.
 In 2015, we helped turn a former British military base (Camp Bastion in Afghanistan) into Camp Sawra – a tented village for displaced Christians in the Dohuk region of Iraq.
 We are also providing work for IDPs in Baharka Camp north of Erbil.
 Job creation is vital as it helps create hope and provides a salary to people who have nothing.

 As well as provision for rent (Iraqi Christians cannot live in refugee camps for fear of persecution), we provide monthly food packages via a voucher scheme.
 In 2015, we founded a school in Marka which still educates 175 refugee children (we stopped funding the school at the end of 2016), and previously we funded a free health clinic in Sweifieh.
-We currently partner with a number of churches and organisations in Jordan to achieve our work, including the Nazarene Church, Syrian Orthodox Church, and Greek Catholic Church.
+We currently partner with a number of churches and organisations in Jordan to achieve our work, including the Nazarene Church,the Assemblies of God Church, the Syrian Orthodox Church, and the Greek Catholic Church.